openassistive/OpenATFrontEnd/content/item/FoxyVoice.md

 ---
-title: "FoxyVoice"
+title: FoxyVoice
-date: "2016-06-21"
+date: '2016-06-21'
-description: "A Firefox extension that speaks web pages as you browese.
-Uses Microsoft SAPI for speech on Windows only."
+description: 'A Firefox extension that speaks web pages as you browese.
+Uses Microsoft SAPI for speech on Windows only.'
-project: "Software"
+project: Software
-tags: ['Text to Speech','Accessing the Web','Alternative Access','General Tools' ]
+tags:
+    - 'Text to Speech'
+    - 'Accessing the Web'
+    - 'Alternative Access'
+    - 'General Tools'
-categories: ['Software']
+categories:
+    - Software
 project_url: ""
 download_url: ""
+moderated: true
 ---